Thomas R. DiLuglio

-Thomas Ross DiLuglio (born November 25, 1931) was the Lieutenant Governor of the U.S. State of Rhode Island from 1977 to 1985.
-He is a Democrat.
-DiLugio graduated from Classical High School and attended Brown University, where he was a notable track and field athlete who competed in the high jump, broad jump, javelin, discus, shot put, hurdles, and relay races.
-He is a member of the Brown University Athletic Hall of Fame (inducted 2004).
+Thomas Ross DiLuglio (November 25, 1931 – December 2024) was an American Democratic politician who was the Lieutenant Governor of Rhode Island from 1977 to 1985.
+DiLuglio graduated from Classical High School and attended Brown University, where he was a track and field athlete who competed in the high jump, broad jump, javelin, discus, shot put, hurdles, and relay races.
+He was a member of the Brown University Athletic Hall of Fame (inducted 2004).
 He later attended the Boston University School of Law and earned a law degree.
 DiLuglio was a frequent guest on the WSBE-TV political roundtable television show, A Lively Experiment, often comedically sparring with Providence Journal columnist M. Charles Bakst.
 He wrote a collection of short stories, From Scratch, published in 2003.
+Born in Providence, Rhode Island, on November 25, 1931, DiLuglio died in December 2024, at the age of 93.